omega8cc/redis/README.txt

 enabled due to the EVAL command usage.

 If you can't upgrade you Redis server:

+  - 3.x release will only officially support Redis server <= 2.6
+    nevertheless you may use it with Redis 2.4 if you configure your cache backend to operate in sharding mode.

-  - For Redis 2.4 use the latest 2.x release of this module.
+  - For Redis 2.4 use the latest 2.x release of this module or use the 3.x release with sharding mode enabled.

   - For Redis <=2.3 use any version of this module <=2.6

 Notes